james-florez/james-florez/README.md

 - 👋 Hi, I’m James Florez
 - 👀 I’m interested in the intersection of software development and mechanical engineering
-- 🌱 I’m currently learning C++ and LabVIEW
+- 🌱 I’m currently learning Python
+- I already have good experience with C++ and LabVIEW
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 Send me a message!